JavaScript is required

 Common mistakes when learning the Italian future tense

-Another common error is mixing up the accent marks.
-"Parlerò" (I will speak) has the accent on the final syllable, while "parlerai" (you will speak) doesn't have a written accent.
+2. Another common error is mixing up the accent marks.
+"Parlerò" (I will speak) has the accent on the final syllable, while "parlerai" (You will speak) doesn't have a written accent.
 Getting these wrong can make you sound like you're conjugating for the wrong person.

 Tips for mastering Italian verb conjugations

-If you want to practice these verb forms while reading actual Italian content, Migaku's browser extension lets you look up conjugations instantly while reading articles or watching videos.
+If you want to practice these verb forms while reading actual Italian content, Migaku's browser extension and app let you look up conjugations instantly while reading articles or watching videos.
 Pretty handy for reinforcing what you've learned here.
 There's a 10-day free trial if you want to test it out.

 Learn Italian with Migaku